Wyandot County, Ohio

 Wyandot County is a county located in the northwestern part of the U.S. state of Ohio.
 As of the 2020 census, the population was 21,900.
 Its county seat is Upper Sandusky.
-It was named for the Wyandot Indians, who lived here before and after European encounter.
+It was named for the Wyandot People, who lived there before and after European expansion.
 Their autonym is variously translated from their language as "around the plains" and "dwellers on the peninsula".
 The county was organized by the state legislature from parts of Crawford, Marion, Hardin and Hancock counties on February 3, 1845.

 History

 Geography

 According to the U.S. Census Bureau, the county has a total area of 408 sqmi, of which 407 sqmi is land and 0.7 sqmi (0.2%) is water.